 94. Using protel 99se software design, the processor is 89C51, crystal 12MHZ system also has a 40KHZ ultrasonic signal and 800hz audio signal, at this time how to design the PCB to provide high anti-interference ability?
 For 89C51 and other microcontrollers How much signal can affect the normal operation of the 89C51?
 In addition to widening the distance between the two, there are no other skills to improve the system's ability to resist interference?

-The PCB design provides high anti-jamming capability.
+The PCB design provides a high anti-jamming capability.
 Of course, it is necessary to minimize the signal change edge rate of the interference source signal.
 The specific high-frequency signal depends on the level of the interference signal and how long the PCB layout is.
 In addition to spacing, the problem of reflection and overshoot of interfering signals by matching or topology can also reduce signal interference.

 95. What effect does the pad have on high-speed signals?

 A good question.
 The impact of the pad on the high-speed signal has an effect similar to that of the device package on the device.
 After a detailed analysis, the signal comes out of the IC and passes through the bond wires, pins, package housings, pads, and solder to the transmission line.
 All the joints in the process will affect the signal quality.
 However, in the actual analysis, it is difficult to give the specific parameters of the pad, solder, and pin.
 Therefore, they are generally summarized with the encapsulation parameters in the IBIS model.
 Of course, such analysis can be received at a lower frequency, and it is not accurate enough for higher-frequency signal simulation with higher accuracy.
 The current trend is to use the IBIS V-I and V-T curves to describe the buffer characteristics and the SPICE model to describe the package parameters.
 Of course, there are also signal integrity problems in IC design, and the influence of these factors on signal quality is also considered in package selection and pin assignment.